-Some situations make it especially hard for parents to reach an agreement about Residence and Contact with which they can both live: for example, where one parent wants to relocate abroad.
-Where a Court’s assistance proves necessary for whatever reason, our Children Law Solicitors can guide you sensitively and expertly through the process and help achieve the best outcome for you and your family.
+Some situations make it especially hard for parents to reach an agreement about child arrangements, such as a situation where one parent wants to relocate abroad.
+Where a Court’s assistance proves necessary for whatever reason, our children law solicitors can guide you sensitively and expertly through the process, achieving the best outcome for you and your children.

-A Residence Order made in favour of a person who does not already have Parental Responsibility gives them that status for as long as the Residence Order lasts.
-A person in whose favour a Residence Order is made is legally entitled to remove the child temporarily from the UK without needing permission from everybody with Parental Responsibility.
+A “lives with” order (formerly known as a residence order) made in favour of a person who doesn’t already have parental responsibility gives them that status for as long as the residence order lasts.
+A person in whose favour a lives with order is made is legally entitled to remove the child temporarily from the UK without needing permission from everybody with parental responsibility.

 Slater and Gordon Lawyers can advise you on any child removal or relocation issue.
 Below we discuss the scenarios which you as a parent may need expert legal help with.

-When there is no Residence Order, taking a child / children out of the UK for a holiday requires the consent of every person with Parental Responsibility.
+When there’s no lives with (formerly residence) order in place, taking a child or children out of the UK on holiday requires the consent of every person with parental responsibility.

 If that consent cannot be obtained, then the Court’s permission must be sought.
-Taking a child out of the UK without consent may constitute a Child Abduction.
+Taking a child out of the UK without consent may constitute a child abduction.
 If it is, it might have civil and criminal consequences.
-It's a serious matter, and there might be significant penalties.
+It's a serious matter, and there may be significant penalties.
 This is true even if the child or children are taken away for a short holiday.

-It's always advisable to clarify the situation with a Parental Responsibility specialist well in advance if you intended taking a child out of the UK.
-This is all the more important where there is any real doubt about whether all holders of Parental Responsibility will consent to the removal.
+It's always advisable to clarify the situation with a parental responsibility specialist well in advance if you intend to take a child out of the UK.
+This is all the more important where there’s any real doubt about whether all holders of parental responsibility will consent to the removal.
 If it's not possible for parents to agree whether a child/children should be removed from the UK for a holiday, the matter must be referred to the Court to decide.

-Whilst this strict legal right applies, it's still sensible for a person with a Residence Order in their favour to consult the other holders of Parental Responsibility about any proposed visit overseas.
-At the very least, good and cooperative parenting should mean that those with Parental Responsibility should be informed in advance of the holiday and provided with a travel itinerary.
+While this strict legal right applies, it's still sensible for a person with a lives with order in their favour to consult the other holders of parental responsibility about any proposed visits overseas.
+At the very least, good and cooperative parenting should mean that those with parental responsibility should be informed in advance of the holiday and provided with a travel itinerary.

-In 2010, the Ministry of Justice estimated that 65% of children born in London had at least one foreign parent.
-With the majority of families having international ties, it's increasingly common after a relationship breakdown for a parent to wish to return to their country of origin.
-Similarly, a separated parent might seek to leave the UK to make a fresh start abroad, either with a new partner or in pursuit of a career.
-These situations almost always result in a dispute about Residence and Contact, agreements reached about Residence where everybody lives in England might be unworkable with a transnational overlay.
+With more and more families having international connections, it's increasingly common for a parent to want to return to their country of origin after a relationship breakdown.
+Similarly, a separated parent might seek to leave the UK to make a fresh start abroad, for example with a new partner or in pursuit of a career.
+These situations can often result in a dispute about child arrangements.

-The same considerations explained above apply equally to Child Relocation Cases.
-A relocation might be unlawful and a criminal offence without the consent of all holders of Parental Responsibility or a Court’s permission.
-Relocation cases are always fraught.
-Parents might be able to compromise on whether contact should be for two or three days a fortnight by splitting the difference.
-This is impossible where the decision is a binary one, for example, should the children live in England or abroad?
-There is little room for compromise.
-This is an area of law where early legal advice and preparation really can swing the outcome.
-This holds true whether representing the parent wishing to relocate, or the parent seeking to prevent the children emigrating.
+The same considerations explained above apply to child relocation cases.
+A relocation might be considered an unlawful and a criminal offence without the consent of all holders of parental responsibility or a Court’s permission.
+Parents might be able to come to a compromise on whether contact should be for two or three days a fortnight by splitting the difference.
+This is impossible where the decision is a binary one, such as deciding whether the children should live in the UK or abroad.

-It's not uncommon for parents to wish to relocate within the UK, to live nearer friends or family or to progress their career.
-Usually, any internal relocation and other questions that follow on from it (such as which school the child will attend) will need to be the subject of agreement between those who hold Parental Responsibility for the child/children.
+It's not uncommon for parents to wish to relocate within the UK.
+For example, they may wish to live nearer friends or family or to progress in their career.
+Usually, any internal relocation and other questions that follow on from it (such as which school the child will attend) will need to be the subject of agreement between those who hold parental responsibility for the child/children.

-It's possible to apply to the Court for a Residence Order, a Specific Issue Order or a Prohibited Steps Order to resolve a dispute about whether it is in a child’s interests to relocate internally within the UK.
+It's possible to apply to the Court for a lives with (formerly residence) order, a specific issue order or a prohibited steps order to resolve a dispute about whether it’s in a child’s interest to relocate internally within the UK.